Having a Conversation with Your Loved Ones about Health Care Wishes

 • Prepare a more specific, written living will.

 • Make it clear in your documents that you want your agent to resolve any uncertainties that could arise when interpreting your living will.
+A way to say this is: “My agent should make any decisions about how to interpret or when to apply my living will.”

 An important part of communicating your health care wishes is discussing with your loved ones what you may need from them if you are faced with a life-threatening illness.
 Some questions that you may want to ask are: